pact0/ChangelogCreator/README.md

 - name of the file `-f` or `--file`
 - special flag which allows to print all commits that do not follow the convention `-n` or `--non_standard`

+Also a `-help` command is available and it provides all the necessary information

 example

 ```shell